paulscode/windows_wsl_lightning/README.md

 ## STEP 1: Enable Virtualization
 - Reboot your computer
 - During startup, press whatever hotkey brings you into the Bios settings (this is specific to your computer model)
-- In the Bios, locate and enable the option called something like "Virtualization" (examples: "Intel Virtual Technology", "AMT Virtuialization")
+- In the Bios, locate and enable the option called something like "Virtualization" (examples: "Intel Virtual Technology", "AMT Virtualization")
 - Restart Windows
 - In the task bar, search for "Turn Windows features on or off"
 - Locate and Enable "Virtual Machine Platform"